twardoch/Smyck-Color-Scheme/README.md

 should not hurt the eyes even after a whole day of working.

 # Eclipse
-It is recommended to use the Eclipse Color Themes plugin.
+It is recommend to use the Eclipse Color Themes plugin.
 It allows easy switching between different themes: http://www.eclipsecolorthemes.org

 Source for this color theme on the website above: